AgainIoT/Open-Set-Go.io/content/en/docs/guideForClient/aboutsecurity.md

 ### Security Policy
 **What is Security Policy?**

-View how to securely report security vulnerabilities for this repository.
+You can add a security policy to the repository to provide guidance on how to report security vulnerabilities in your project.

 ### Dependabot
 **What is Dependabot?**

-Get notified when one of your dependencies has a vulnerability.
+Dependabot creates Dependabot alerts when a known vulnerability is detected in the dependencies used by the project.

 ### CodeQL
 **What is CodeQL?**

-Automatically detect common vulnerability and coding errors.
+CodeQL can be used to identify vulnerabilities and errors in code.
+The result is displayed as code scanning warning in GitHub.

 ### Secret Scanning
 **What is Secret Scanning?**

-Get notified when a secret is pushed to this repository.
+GitHub checks the repository for known types of secrets to prevent inadvertently committed secrets from being used for fraud.